 “Buy the minimum set.
 For your body, right now.
 Of the best quality you can afford.
-Starting with things you can’t/don’t want to borrow.”
+Starting with things you can’t or don’t want to borrow.”

-There is no requirement for people fencing at Sydney Sabre to have their own gear.
-However, most people tend to get their own set as they progress through the course, because having at least some of your own gear is preferable to using the hire gear.
-Virtually everyone has a full set of their own gear by the time they go to external competitions.
+People fencing at Sydney Sabre don’t need to have their own gear — we have gear here.
+But that’s not the case in most fencing clubs.
+Even here, most people tend to get their own set as they progress through the course, because having at least some of your own gear is preferable to using the hire gear.
+You also need your own gear if you go to external competitions.

 This guide is written for people considering purchasing gear for external competitions.
 If you’re not planning on fencing outside of Sydney Sabre or similar clubs, much of the below may not be relevant.
 That said, it will still be a useful guide to what is out there.

-Usual caveat: these are the super-biased, unscientific, deeply unreasonable, and stubbornly held opinions of a single madman who has taken this hobby far too seriously.
+Usual caveat: these are the super-biased, unscientific, deeply unreasonable, and stubbornly held opinions of a single madman who has taken this hobby far too seriously for far too many years.

 We suggest that people get in order of importance: